mnot/I-D/uri-get-off-my-lawn/draft.md

 valve" for applications that need structured URIs; see that specification for more information.

-Specifying more elaborate structures in an attempt to avoid collisions is not adequate to conform to this docuement.
+Specifying more elaborate structures in an attempt to avoid collisions is not adequate to conform to this document.
 For example, prefixing query parameters with "myapp_" does not help.

 Security Considerations